service-mocker/service-mocker/docs/api.md

 });
 ```

-Middleware can be inherited from upstream:
+Middleware will be inherited from upstream:

 ```js
 // server(routing handlers are omitted)